Skip to content

 Supported Resource Types

-Cloud Discovery supports 37 AWS resource types and 100+ Azure resource types across these services:
+Cloud Discovery supports 37 AWS resource types, 100+ Azure resource types, and 17 GCP resource types across these services:

 ServiceResource Types